DrSLDR/eficode-wapp/ansible/README.md

    3. Load the tarballs into Docker
    4. [Localhost] Destroy the temporary directory
    5. Destroy the tarballs
+3. Copy over the Docker Compose file
-3. Install the nginx proxy
+4. Install the nginx proxy